About

 Open Source & Technical Writing

-Outside the Python/Java enterprise world, I build developer tools and libraries in Go and Rust.
-My open source work includes unified secret management across multiple vault backends (vaultmux), profile management for Claude Code with automatic context detection (dotclaude), type-safe validation with automatic TypeScript schema generation (domainstack), and structured error handling that works across different web frameworks (error-envelope, err-envelope).
+Outside the Python/Java enterprise world, I build cloud-native infrastructure and developer tools in Go and Rust.
+My open source work includes a C library for detecting structural memory leaks invisible to conventional tools (libdrainprof), a language-agnostic Kubernetes secrets control plane (vaultmux-server), a complete GCP emulator ecosystem for local testing (Secret Manager, IAM, KMS, control plane), build-time schema compilation from Go to TypeScript (goldenthread), unified secret management across multiple vault backends (vaultmux, vaultmux-rs), profile management for Claude Code (dotclaude), type-safe validation with automatic TypeScript schema generation (domainstack), and structured error handling that works across different web frameworks (error-envelope, err-envelope).

 As a technical writer (3x AWS Certified, 225,000+ lines of documentation), I’ve authored You Don’t Know JSON (127,000 words) - a comprehensive guide to JSON’s ecosystem: from schema validation to binary formats (MessagePack, CBOR, Protocol Buffers), streaming architectures, security patterns, API design, data pipelines, and testing strategies.
 Learn when JSON works, when it doesn’t, and what to use instead.